Change and Challenges in Design

 ‘Design’ is a broad church but there are fundamentals that apply across the sector.
 Soft and hard skills that are common to all: how to price a job, how to understand a brief, how to pitch, how to apply project management skills to creative projects.
 We provide training that addresses these crucial project and client-management skills.

 A ‘Skillnet’ is a training network comprised of a mix of private sector businesses that have come together to develop and promote inter organisational learning.
 The aim is to arrange for formal and high quality training, that matches the needs of its members, at reduced costs and as a result improve and strengthen the competencies and skills of the network of companies involved.
 Skillnet Ireland began in 1999 and is financed from the National Training Fund (NTF) through the Department of Education and Skills (DES).
 Skillnet Ireland distributes this funding across all sectors and regions through the numerous training networks that exist across Ireland.
 For more information on Skillnet Ireland, please visit the website skillnetireland.ie.

 Only private sector or commercial semi-state companies can join a Skillnet training network.

 The following cannot become member companies of a training network:

 Some important information to note:

-The Design Enterprise Skillnet secured it’s funding in December 2016 and is in its first year of operation.
-By working in partnership with Skillnets and our contracting organisation, the Institute of Designers in Ireland, the Design Enterprise Skillnet aims to provide opportunities to our members to gain competitive advantage and remain competitive in an increasingly complex and dynamic work landscape.
+The Design Enterprise Skillnet secured it’s funding in December 2016 and is in its second year of operation.
+By working in partnership with Skillnet Ireland and our promoters, the Institute of Designers in Ireland and ICAD, the Design Enterprise Skillnet aims to provide opportunities to our members to gain competitive advantage and remain competitive in an increasingly complex and dynamic work landscape.